 At the Hope Center in New Castle County, Delaware's largest family shelter, more than half of the 300-plus residents are children.
 They sleep in converted hotel rooms, ride buses to schools across the county, and try to keep up with classmates who go home to the same house every night.

 The attendance data shows how often that effort falls short.
-In 2024-25, 44.9% of Delaware's homeless students were chronically absent, missing 10% or more of the school year.
+In 2024-25, 44.9% of Delaware's students who are currently homeless were chronically absent, missing 10% or more of the school year.
 That is 2.6 times the statewide rate of 17.1%.
 Of the 3,946 students the state identified as homeless, 1,772 missed enough school to be classified as chronically absent.

 The rate is down from its pandemic peak.
-In 2021-22, 64.2% of homeless students were chronically absent, a number so high it meant the typical homeless student missed more school than not.
+In 2021-22, 64.2% of students who are currently homeless were chronically absent, a number so high it meant the typical student who is currently homeless missed more school than not.
 But here is the counterintuitive finding: the current 44.9% rate is actually lower than the pre-COVID rate of 48.6% in 2018-19.
-Delaware's homeless students, as a group, attend school more consistently now than they did before the pandemic upended everything.
+Delaware's students who are currently homeless, as a group, attend school more consistently now than they did before the pandemic upended everything.

 The gap that narrowed both ways

-The story is not simply that homeless students miss more school.
+The story is not simply that students who are currently homeless miss more school.
 It is that both the homeless rate and the overall rate rose during COVID, and the homeless rate has come down faster.

 Before the pandemic, the gap between homeless and overall chronic absenteeism was widening: 27.7 percentage points in 2014-15, climbing to 33.4 pp by 2018-19.
 COVID blew the gap out to 39.7 pp in 2020-21.
 But by 2024-25, it had closed to 27.8 pp, matching the level last seen in 2014-15 (27.7 pp), the first year in the dataset.

 That 27.8 pp gap is 5.6 points narrower than the pre-COVID gap and 11.9 points narrower than the pandemic peak.
-The gap closed because homeless students recovered faster: their chronic absenteeism rate fell 19.3 points from peak, compared to 8.6 points for all students.
+The gap closed because students who are currently homeless recovered faster: their chronic absenteeism rate fell 19.3 points from peak, compared to 8.6 points for all students.
 The overall statewide rate has recovered 81% of the way back to pre-pandemic levels.
 The homeless rate has overrecovered, dropping below its pre-COVID baseline.

 1,772 students, 16.7 days

 The identification count matters for funding.
-Delaware received McKinney-Vento grants to support 14 districts and charter schools in facilitating enrollment, attendance, and school success for homeless students.
+Delaware received McKinney-Vento grants to support 14 districts and charter schools in facilitating enrollment, attendance, and school success for students who are currently homeless.
 With 3,946 students identified statewide, the per-student allocation from federal grants alone is thin.
 The McKinney-Vento Act defines eligibility broadly: students living doubled-up with other families, in shelters, in motels, or unsheltered all qualify.

 Where the crisis concentrates

 Not all districts face the same challenge.
-Among districts with at least 20 homeless students, chronic absenteeism rates ranged from 0% at Edison Charter to 73.1% at Delmar↗.
+Among districts with at least 20 students who are currently homeless, chronic absenteeism rates ranged from 0% at Edison Charter to 73.1% at DelmarET.

-Capital School District↗ in Dover had 522 homeless students, the second-largest count in the state, and 49.8% were chronically absent.
-Colonial School District↗, which has piloted the D.A.S.H.
-(Data Access for Student Health) collaborative with Nemours Children's Health to link attendance data with primary care providers, still saw 50.3% of its 360 homeless students chronically absent.
-The pilot, launched in 2021, alerts a child's doctor when absences exceed a threshold, but the results for homeless students in particular suggest that health-data integration alone does not overcome housing instability.
+Capital School DistrictET in Dover had 522 students who are currently homeless, the second-largest count in the state, and 49.8% were chronically absent.
+Colonial School DistrictET, which has piloted the D.A.S.H.
+(Data Access for Student Health) collaborative with Nemours Children's Health to link attendance data with primary care providers, still saw 50.3% of its 360 students who are currently homeless chronically absent.
+The pilot, launched in 2021, alerts a child's doctor when absences exceed a threshold, but the results for students who are currently homeless in particular suggest that health-data integration alone does not overcome housing instability.

-Christina School District↗ had the largest homeless student population at 580, with 42.9% chronically absent.
+Christina School DistrictET had the largest population of students who are currently homeless at 580, with 42.9% chronically absent.
 That is 249 students in a single district.

-The standout on the other end is Seaford School District↗.
-Just 19.9% of its 206 homeless students were chronically absent, less than half the state homeless rate.
+The standout on the other end is Seaford School DistrictET.
+Just 19.9% of its 206 students who are currently homeless were chronically absent, less than half the state homeless rate.
 Seaford has adopted PowerSchool Attendance Intervention, which a Johns Hopkins evaluation found reduced chronic absenteeism and increased elementary attendance by roughly two additional days per student.
-Woodbridge↗, Seaford's neighbor in Sussex County, posted an even lower 16.3% rate among its 86 homeless students.
+WoodbridgeET, Seaford's neighbor in Sussex County, posted an even lower 16.3% rate among its 86 students who are currently homeless.

 The hierarchy of disadvantage

 Homelessness sits at the top of Delaware's attendance hierarchy.
-At 44.9%, homeless students' chronic absenteeism rate is 16.5 percentage points higher than the next most affected group, foster care students at 28.4%.
+At 44.9%, students who are currently homeless' chronic absenteeism rate is 16.5 percentage points higher than the next most affected group, students in foster care at 28.4%.
 Economically disadvantaged students are at 27.6%, special education students at 23.6%, English learners at 17.4%, and all students at 17.1%.

 These categories overlap.
-A homeless student may also be economically disadvantaged and receiving special education services.
+A student who is currently homeless may also be economically disadvantaged and receiving special education services.
 But the stacking matters: homelessness compounds other risk factors in ways that make the attendance gap larger than any other single category produces.

-Foster care students, a smaller group of 458, show a pattern worth noting.
+Students in foster care, a smaller group of 458, show a pattern worth noting.
 Their 28.4% rate in 2024-25 has returned almost exactly to the pre-COVID rate of 28.3% in 2018-19.
-Unlike homeless students, who overrecovered, foster care students are back where they started, suggesting the pandemic's disruption to their attendance was temporary rather than structural.
+Unlike students who are currently homeless, who overrecovered, students in foster care are back where they started, suggesting the pandemic's disruption to their attendance was temporary rather than structural.

 Ninth grade: where the crisis peaks

-Among homeless students, chronic absenteeism is not uniform across grades.
-In 2024-25, 9th graders had the highest rate at 58.2%, meaning nearly three in five homeless freshmen were chronically absent.
+Among students who are currently homeless, chronic absenteeism is not uniform across grades.
+In 2024-25, 9th graders had the highest rate at 58.2%, meaning nearly three in five freshmen who are homeless were chronically absent.
 Tenth graders followed at 50.7%.
 The transition into high school, already a known attrition point for at-risk students, is where housing instability does the most damage to attendance.

-Kindergartners were also heavily affected at 48.2%, suggesting that the youngest homeless students, who depend entirely on adult caregivers for transportation, face acute barriers to getting to school.
+Kindergartners were also heavily affected at 48.2%, suggesting that the youngest students who are currently homeless, who depend entirely on adult caregivers for transportation, face acute barriers to getting to school.
 Grades 4 and 5, at 39.7% and 38.5%, were the relative bright spots, though "bright spot" is generous when four in 10 students are still chronically absent.

 What the system sees and what it does not